hnryjmes/essential-scrum/README.md

 "Initially the product backlog items are large (representing large swaths of business value), and there is very little detail associated with them."

-"Eventually a product backlog item is small and detailed enough to move into a spring, where it will be designed, built, and tested."
+"Eventually a product backlog item is small and detailed enough to move into a sprint, where it will be designed, built, and tested."

 "Requirements that we'll work on sooner will be smaller and more detailed than ones that we won't work on for some time."